daniel19e/daniel19e/README.md

 Hey there!

-I'm Daniel, a third-year Computer Science student at the University of South Florida.
+I'm Daniel, a fourth-year Computer Science student at the University of South Florida.
 I have done two SWE internships at Google, which have allowed me to work on large scale products that serve millions of users such as Google Chat.
 Additionally, I have worked on several personal projects such as:
   1) A fully functional compiler for a custom programming language inspired by Java.
 This project is in a private repository because it was done as a class project for an elective Compilers course at my school.
 The source code has more than 3,000 lines of code :)